-In March of 2017, Roswell Park began offering acupuncture treatment to its pediatric patients when Doug McDaniel, MTOM, LAc, came aboard as the Integrative Medicine Program Manager.
+In March of 2017, Roswell Park began offering acupuncture treatment to its pediatric patients when Doug McDaniel, MTOM, LAc, (formerly of Roswell Park) came aboard as the Integrative Medicine Program Manager.
 McDaniel offers acupuncture (and acupressure) to alleviate or reduce pain, headaches, nausea, fatigue, anxiety and other treatment-related symptoms.

 “The exciting thing for me about coming to Roswell Park is that everyone here is very excited about integrative medicine and the acupuncture program,” says McDaniel.
 “Oncologists identify some of their sickest and most challenging patients, and within a few treatments of acupuncture we’re really seeing incremental improvements with the types of side effects and symptoms that were the most troublesome to the patient.”

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!

 Acupuncture focuses on the movement of a person’s energy flow or “qi” (pronounced “ch'i”), which flows through a system of pathways in the body called meridians.
 (Meridians don't have a direct correlation with any of the other systems in the body.)
 “What happens is that in some areas we have too much qi and in other areas we don't have enough qi,” says McDaniel.
 “There are 365 points on the body, each with an exact anatomical location and a specific function.
 Accessing that point with an acupuncture needle tells the body to move or take energy away to somewhere else.”